Name: Daniel McQuaid

 After completing the training with the Young Scientist Foundation and going on to study and do research in a prominent university, what, in your opinion, was the significance of participating in the program?

 This program was absolutely critical in shaping my future career path.
 The time I spent in the lab has been among the most transformative, rewarding times in my life, and made me realize how much I truly love scientific research.
-It is this love for research that has pushed me to study molecular biology in college and hopefully become a physician-scientist in the future.
-It is safe to say that without this experience, my life path and career choice would be entirely different.
+It is this love for research that pushed me to study molecular biology in college, pursue MD/PhD training afterward, and hopefully become a physician-scientist in the future.
+I attribute my life path and career choice almost entirely to my experience with the Young Scientist Foundation.

 Thinking back, how did you get interested in science and research?

-My interest in cancer research began when my cousin passed away from lung cancer in my freshman year of high school.
-I immediately began looking for cancer-related labs to work in the New York area, and of the 40+ labs I reached out to, Goutham Narla was one of three who responded in any capacity, and the only one to offer me some of his time for a meeting.
-My interest in science and research grew exponentially after joining his lab for the summer.
+My interest in cancer research began due to multiple cancer diagnoses in my family when I was a teenager.
+After learning of their diagnoses in my sophomore year of high school, I began looking for cancer-related labs to work in the New York area, and of the 40+ labs I reached out to, Goutham Narla was one of three who responded in any capacity, and the only one to offer me some of his time for a meeting.
+My interest in science grew exponentially after joining his lab for the summer.

 Why were you originally interested in the program?

-I was originally interested in joining Goutham Narla’s lab because his work on lung cancer research aligned perfectly with my deeply personal relationship to the disease.
-Meeting with him and talking research with him for over an hour only confirmed my interest in his lab and the work being led by his group.
+I was originally interested in joining Goutham Narla’s lab because of the highly translational lung cancer research efforts he was leading.
+Meeting with him and talking research with him for over an hour only confirmed my interest in his lab and the work being done by his group.

 Do you remember the first project you worked on in the lab?
 Can you describe it?

-The first project I worked on in the lab was related to the post-translational regulation of KLF6, a transcription factor identified and characterized as a tumor suppressor by Dr. Narla.
-I worked on this project with Eric Yuan, a graduate student in the lab who was instrumental in acclimating me to the lab environment and teaching me basic lab skills.
+The first project I worked on in the lab was related to the post-translational regulation of KLF6, a transcription factor first identified and characterized as a tumor suppressor by Dr. Narla.
+I worked on this project with Eric Yuan, a graduate student in the lab who was instrumental in teaching me numerous lab techniques and showing me what it means to think critically and design experiments in a thoughtful manner.

 How has training at the program changed your perception of working in a scientific field?

-Working in the lab has made me realize how difficult yet rewarding scientific research can be.
-Many people in other fields underestimate the trial and error that goes into the discoveries made in the lab, and how finding ways to correct your mistakes makes you a better scientist and thinker.
-I had a newfound appreciation for the work scientific researchers do and realized the hard work and perseverance it takes to become successful in the field.
+Working in the Narla lab made me realize how difficult yet rewarding scientific research can be.
+Before joining the lab, I did not fully grasp the trial and error that goes into research discoveries, and how finding ways to correct your mistakes often makes you a better scientist and thinker.
+Very quickly after working in the lab, I developed a newfound appreciation for the the hard work and perseverance it takes to become successful in research.

 What was the most challenging thing in the training for you?
 How did the program push you out of your comfort zone?

-Adjusting to an environment in which hard work is not always rewarded was extremely trying at first.
-The lab is one of the few places where you can work for hours on end and not have much to show for it, and that is an incredibly difficult thing to go through.
+Adjusting to an environment in which hard work is not always rewarded was extremely challenging at first.
+The lab is one of the few places where you can work for hours on end and not have much to show for it, and particularly as a young student with little research experience, that is an incredibly difficult thing to go through.
 Looking back, however, these periods of time were probably the ones that made me realize how much I really love research and wanted to keep going even when things were not working out.

 What significant accomplishments were you able to achieve after the training with the YSF?

 I was named an Intel Science Talent Search Finalist for my work on the first project in the lab related to the regulation of KLF6 protein stability.
 For this honor I was able to meet President Obama, and was profiled in the New York Times.
 In an additional project I worked on related to derivatizing neuroleptic small molecules to optimize their treatment in cancer, I was named a Siemens Competition Regional Finalist with my research partner Vickram Gidwani, and was also a Junior Sciences and Humanities Symposium National Finalist.
-During my gap year in the lab, I filed a patent with Dr.Narla about novel combination therapies to be used in the treatment of lung cancer, as well as gained authorship on various publications slated to come out of the lab in the upcoming year.
+During my gap year in the lab, I filed a patent with Dr.Narla about novel combination therapies to be used in the treatment of lung cancer, as well as gained authorship on publications in Journal of Clinical Investigation and Cancer Research.
+The experience I gained through the YSF was critical in garnering a place in the lab of Dr. Craig Crews, a world renowned cancer drug discovery researcher, as an undergrad.
+In the Crews lab, I was also authored on a publication in Cell Chemical Biology (with fellow YSF alumni, Blake Smith).
+The research acumen I developed from the Narla and Crews labs was vital in gaining admission to the MD/PhD Program at the Yale School of Medicine and ultimately joining my current research lab, led by Dr. Mandar Muzumdar.

 What is the significance of finding a good mentor early on?